-In India, i-pill is not an emergency contraceptive method anymore, rather it is a way to prevent any unwanted pregnancy and explore the 'sex revolution' especially within teenagers and youth.
-Indian teenagers and youth started exploring the contours of sexuality to their best level since the emergence of pills in market like Durex i-pill, Unwanted 72 without realizing about the side effects it has on girl's health.
+In India, i-pill is not an emergency contraceptive method anymore, rather it is a way to prevent any unwanted pregnancy and explore the 'sexual revolution' especially within teenagers and youth.
+Indian teenagers and youth started exploring the contours of sexuality to their best level since the emergence of pills in the market like Durex i-pill, Unwanted 72 without realizing about the side effects it has on girl's health.
+(1)

 About 65% of youngsters have unprotected sex and relies on these emergency i-pills.
-But they need to keep in mind that these i-pill or any emergency pill is not a contraceptive pill on which they can rely daily.
+But they need to keep in mind that this i-pill or any emergency pill is not a contraceptive pill on which they can rely daily.

 But before starting to assume it as a miracle pill, one should know what the dangerous effects of these emergency contraceptive pills are.
-Every sexually active woman must know about the below facts and look for better and safe option.
+Every sexually active woman must know about the below facts and look for a better and safe option.
+(2)